 The Bureau of Alcohol, Tobacco, and Firearms.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) is a unique law enforcement agency within the United States Department of Justice (DOJ), whose mission is to protect our communities from violent criminals, criminal organizations, the illegal use and trafficking of firearms, the illegal use and storage of explosives, acts of arson and bombings, acts of terrorism, and the illegal diversion of alcohol and tobacco products.
 Applications for the Summer Law Intern Program (SLIP) close September 4, 2018.
 Applications for the Summer Volunteer Legal Intern Program close December 1, 2018.
 For more information please visit: https://www.atf.gov/careers/attorneys.

 The National Security Division, Office of Law and Policy, Department of Justice Law Student Volunteer.
 The National Security Division’s (NSD) Office of Law and Policy, United States Department of Justice, seeks interns for positions located in Washington, D.C.
 The mission of NSD is to coordinate the Department’s efforts in carrying out its top priority of preventing and combating terrorism and protecting the national security.
 NSD provides legal and policy advice on national security matters, litigates counterterrorism, counterespionage, and foreign intelligence surveillance matters, represents the Government before the Foreign Intelligence Surveillance Court and other federal trial and appellate courts, and conducts oversight over Federal Bureau of Investigation national security investigations and foreign intelligence collection.
 Open to all law students.
 Applicants must be able to obtain and maintain a security clearance.
 Number of positions: 2-3.
-Applications are not yet open.
-For more information please visit: https://www.justice.gov/legal-careers/job/law-student-volunteer-summer-2018-office-law-and-policy.
+For current 2L students: applications due November 15, 2018.
+For current 1L students: applications due December 15, 2018..
+For more information please visit: https://www.justice.gov/legal-careers/job/law-student-volunteer-spring-2019-summer-2019-fall-2020-office-law-and-policy.

 The Department of Homeland Security (DHS) Office of the General Counsel (OGC).
 DHS OGC is seeking applicants for the General Counsel’s Law Student Summer Volunteer Program.
-Applications are currently closed.
+Applications close October 22, 2018.
 For more information please visit: https://www.dhs.gov/homeland-security-careers/law-student-summer-volunteer-program.

 National Security Agency (NSA).
 The National Security Agency (NSA) Office of General Counsel (OGC) is seeking superior Honors Program applicants who are interested in joining its elite team of lawyers who provide legal advice to the Agency as it carries out its missions.
 At NSA OGC, you will analyze cutting-edge technical and intelligence issues and will frequently provide legal advice that relates to high-profile current events affecting our national security.
 Attorneys working in NSA OGC apply their expertise, skills, and education to solve a variety of challenges not found in the private sector or at any other government agency.
 Posting closes September 8, 2018.
 For more information, please visit: Job ID 30000891.